Skip to main content

 The initial authentication always requires a network connection.
 Make this clear:

-After initial activation with LOCAL heartbeat mode, the app works offline until the prepaid session block expires (~25 hours).
+After initial activation with LOCAL heartbeat mode, the app works offline until the session token expires (24 hours by default; up to 7 days if the SDK was configured with a longer ttlSeconds).